 You might want to go on some tours.
-They cost money, but most of them are worth it.
-Here are our favorte tours in Copenhagen.
+Booking a tour will obviously cost some money, but in most cases, it is worth it – it makes the experience better and you get to learn more when you go to an attraction.
+Here are our favorite tours in Copenhagen.

 Attractions in other Danish cities

 You will also find popular attractions in other Danish cities.
 A lot of travelers choose to take a one day trip to at least one other city in Denmark.
-Since the public transport options are quite good in Copenhagen, you can reach a lot of interesting destinations in a very short time.
+Since the public transport options are quite good in Copenhagen and beyond, you can reach a lot of interesting destinations in a very short time.